null

 What Else Can I Make with Boudin?

 For somethin' truly unique, try makin' a boudin king cake.
 Yes, you read that right!
 Spicy boudin is baked inside a slightly sweet, egg-based cake to create a Cajun taste sensation that’s perfect for Mardi Gras or any time you want to impress your guests with somethin' different and delicious.
+Use Jazzmen White Rice 28oz for the filling base and season with Big Chief Creole Seasoning 8oz for that vibrant flair.

 How to Cook Boudin on the Stove